adv12/macopen/README.md

 Note that the machines have to be able to route to one another, so no NAT support right now.
 I read a little about SSH tunneling/reverse SSH, which might be able to help when your Mac is behind NAT.

-I planned to allow arguments to be passed through to the open command but didn't get around to it.
-Maybe in the next few days.